Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Stabilization problem and reduction principles

 \item $\cO$ is a global attractor,

-\item all trajectories in $\cX$ are bounded. \end{enumerate} \end{thm} Conditions (ii) and (ii') are also necessary.
-The proof of this theorem is found in Appendix~\ref{sec:reduction:attractivity}.
-Part of the proof was inspired by the stability results using positive semidefinite Lyapunov functions presented in~\cite{IggKalOut96} and by the proof of Lemma 1 in~\cite{LeeAey02}.
+\item all trajectories in $\cX$ are bounded. \end{enumerate} \end{thm} Conditions (ii) and (ii') above are also necessary.
+Theorem~\ref{thm:reduction:attractivity} is novel in that Seibert and Florio did not investigate a reduction principle for attractivity.

-\begin{rem} Being of a rather technical nature, Assumption (iii) is difficult to check and of limited practical use.
-It has, however, theoretical significance because it is used to prove the reduction principle for semi-asymptotic stability stated in the sequel.
-A similar, but slightly stronger, assumption is found in Theorem 10.3.1 in~\cite{Isi99} concerning the attractivity of equilibria of cascade-connected systems.
-In fact, the result in~\cite{Isi99} is a corollary of Theorem~\ref{thm:reduction:attractivity}.
-If condition (i) is replaced by the stronger (i)', then one can replace (iii) by the simpler requirement that trajectories in some neighbourhood of $\Gamma$ be bounded. \end{rem}

-It is interesting to note that it is not enough to assume, in place of condition (i), that $\Gamma$ is a semi-attractor relative to $\cO$ (or, in place of condition (i)', that $\Gamma$ is a global attractor relative to $\cO$), as the next example shows.